-Ohio OSHA Violation Attorney and workplace injury lawyer reviews fall protection violations and construction site accidents for plaintiffs nationwide
+Ohio OSHA Violation Attorney and fall protection violations lawyer reviews fall injuries and construction site accidents for plaintiffs nationwide

 Construction site falls are among the most common causes of severe work-related injuries and deaths.
 Fall protection violations are also among the most cited safety violations issued by the Occupational Safety and Health Administration (OSHA) each year.
 According to the Bureau of Labor Statistics, hundreds of workers die each year as a result of falls at construction sites.
 Fall injuries can be prevented if management and contractors take the necessary precautions and provide a safe work environment.